persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - right side, tabs: Result - Input - Decomposition - Correlation - Parameters - Model
       - Result tab, tabs: Trajectories - Mean trajectory - Functional bag chart - Bag chart - Table
       - Input tab, tabs: Table - Plot matrix
-      - Decomposition tab, tabs: Modes - Eigenvalues - ξi
+      - Decomposition tab, tabs: Modes - Eigenvalues - xi
-      - ξi tab, tabs: PDF - Plot matrix
+      - xi tab, tabs: PDF - Plot matrix
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
       - check the tabs (Trajectories - Functional bag chart - Bag chart - Table) are linked: do several selections in a tab and check the selection is the same in the others tabs